 AT&T will be developing 5G through three “core 5G pillars.”
 Those pillars include mobile 5G, fixed 5G, and edge computing — all of which will play a big role in 5G development as time goes on.

-So can AT&T be the first to make its mark with 5G?
-Here’s everything you need to know about the carriers 5G rollout.
+Here’s everything you need to know about AT&T’s 5G rollout.

 To offer the fastest speeds with the lowest latency, AT&T will initially deploy its 5G network on a millimeter wave spectrum (mmWave).
 While mmWave can offer the fastest 5G service, it isn’t the most reliable.